yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

     mixed_up

 Using the curried version of this function makes it easy to combine it with ``map``.
-The final result is the ability to quickly access a selected columns from a table.
+The final result is the ability to quickly access selected columns from a table.

 .. ipython:: python